jo4x962k7JL/machine-learning/README.md

 - This is the project of the **"Deep Learning"** section.
 - In this project, we build two detectors for human face and dog.
 Then, create CNNs in two ways, from scratch and transfer learning, to classify dog breeds.
 The numbers of training, validation, and testing dog images are 6680, 835 and 836 respectively.
 And there are 133 total dog categories. we discussed and implemented:
   1. Use dlib(HOG-features) and cv2.CascadeClassifier(Harr-features) to see if an image contains a human face.
-It achieves 99.30% accuracy of detecting human face correctly on 1000 images with a clearly presented face.
+It achieves 99.30% accuracy of detecting human face correctly on 1000 images with a clearly presented face
   2. Use a ResNet-50 model pre-trained on ImageNet to see if an image contains a dog.
-It achieves 98.40% accuracy of detecting dog(s) correctly on 1000 images.
+It achieves 98.40% accuracy of detecting dog(s) correctly on 1000 images
   3. Classify dog breeds by creating a CNN from scratch.
-It achieves 40.79% test accuracy.
+It achieves 40.79% test accuracy
   4. Classify dog breeds by creating a CNN using **Transfer Learning** with pre-trained Xception bottleneck features.
-Finally, it achieves **85.53%** test accuracy.
+Finally, it achieves **85.53%** test accuracy

 <img width="810" alt="printscreen 2018-11-01 8 21 44" src="https://user-images.githubusercontent.com/26728779/47893430-2ec55380-de1a-11e8-8092-af4f1cf9ec36.png">
 <img width="796" alt="printscreen 2018-11-01 8 21 54" src="https://user-images.githubusercontent.com/26728779/47893431-308f1700-de1a-11e8-9f14-c741d883a2cf.png">